jcmf/toast/README.md

 ## So what's the license?

 Great question.
 It's a bit of a mess!
-Some of these individual files/projects have licenses attached to them, some don't.
-(Many were never distributed.)
+Some versions of these individual files/projects definitely have licenses attached to them, some don't.
+(Many were never distributed at all.)
 If you would like a license for something in here that doesn't have one, please don't hesitate to reach out!